-If you need to access a video or audio file and for reasons that fall under current fair-use exceptions, here are some tools you can use to access this content.
+If you need to access a video or audio files for reasons that fall under current fair-use exceptions, here are some tools you can use to access this content.
 However, a word of warning, many of these tools require trial and error, as well as some patience.
 There are lots of barriers in place to keep people from accessing copyrighted material even when they need to access this content for permitted reasons.
 Make sure you read through my copyright/fair-use disclaimer and educate yourself on these issues before you begin this process.

 - Downloading Online Video/Audio Content for Offline Use